azmelekin/azmelekin.github.io/_posts/2017-10-05-UsingRMarkdown.md

 The good thing in using R Markdown is creating code in chunks for clarity and ease of debugging.
 [Table 2](https://www.bls.gov/news.release/empsit.t02.htm) & [Table 3](https://www.bls.gov/news.release/empsit.t03.htm) of the _Economic News Release_ contain
 the relevant general labor force data including employment/unemployment rates for various groups.
 Note: Monthly data changes in those tables.
-At the time of this writing, the tables had Aug 2016 - Aug 2017 data.
+At the time of this writing, the tables had data for Aug 2016 - Aug 2017 period.
 I extracted and plotted unemployment rate data by race/ethnicity and by gender.

 Code chunks in R Markdown begin & end with ```